Mesoscale two-sample testing for networks: Technical proofs

 Each term on the inside is a product and so the derivative splits into two terms.
 The first terms form the convergent series

 Then the second terms form another convergent series

 Define $\omega_1 = \nu_1+2$ and $s = \nu_1t / (\nu_1+2)$, and $i=j-1$.
 This series can be rewritten as

 which is a non-central $F$ CDF evaluated at a smaller cutoff $s$, and with larger numerator degrees of freedom parameter $\omega_1$.
-Note that these changes in cutoff and degrees of freedom imply $\Phi(z ; s,\omega_1,\nu_2) < \Phi(z ; t,\nu_1,\nu_2)$.
-This is consistent with the stochastic monotonicity of the non-central $F$ distribution in its non-centrality parameter.
+Note that these changes in cutoff and degrees of freedom imply $\Phi(z ; s,\omega_1,\nu_2) < \Phi(z ; t,\nu_1,\nu_2)$, due to the stochastic monotonicity of the non-central $F$ distribution in its non-centrality parameter.s

 Adding these two convergent series, we have

 Then since $\Phi(z ; s,\omega_1,\nu_2) < \Phi(z ; t,\nu_1,\nu_2)$, we conclude that

 as desired. \end{proof}